dlqkfzlr/GiphySample/README.md

 # GiphySample
-Assignment project for Giphy Api
+Sample project for Giphy Api
 This project is designed by MVVM pattern and composed with various AAC.

 ## Architecture